~ Latest Update Tuesday, December 19, 2017 ~

 The trucks you see under this model are yet another style of "Cast Steel" coming from the American Steel Foundry and emblazoned with "D&RGW" on them.
 Click here for a close up view of the detail we've incorporated into this truck.

-Like our other kits, these come with a very precise set of instructions / hints / modeling techniques so that, with some time and effort, you can end up with a model like the one shown above.
+Like our other kits, these come with a comprehensive set of instructions / hints / modeling techniques so that, with some time and effort, you can end up with a model like the one shown above.

-Proper Thin Filmed Decals and Genuine Kadee ® Couplers are included in the kit, of course...
+Proper Thin Filmed Decals, Genuine Kadee ® Couplers, and the aforementioned Free Rolling Trucks are included in the kit, of course...

 Back to Rolling Stock...